ens-emily/ensembl-docs/compara/treefam_hmm_library.md

 6. Sequences that did not match any of the profiles were then clustered together with [hcluster_sg](https://sourceforge.net/p/treesoft/code/HEAD/tree/) (a hierarchical clustering software for sparse graphs) using a blast all-vs-all approach (see the [Protein tree pipeline documentation](protein_trees.md)).

 7. Given the large number (404,108) of clusters we applied further filtering and quality-control checks.
 We used the following metrics and evaluated different thresholds:

-..a.
+  a.
 Taxonomic coverage (ratio of taxa present in a particular HMM profile vs all the taxa in our species tree) for each member in all the clusters.

-..b.
+  b.
 Minimum number of genes.

-..c.
+  c.
 Minimum number of species.

-...Overall, filtering the clusters by the number of different species per family and per division turned out to be the clearest way of discarding very small clusters.
+   Overall, filtering the clusters by the number of different species per family and per division turned out to be the clearest way of discarding very small clusters.
 We used these thresholds:

-..a.
+  a.
 Clusters with at least 3 different species for protists division only.

-..b.
+  b.
 Clusters with at least 5 different species for all other divisions.

-...Out of the 404,108 clusters, only 128,233 passed these filters, of which 34,119 come from Panther 9, 1,451 from Treefam 9.
+   Out of the 404,108 clusters, only 128,233 passed these filters, of which 34,119 come from Panther 9, 1,451 from Treefam 9.

 8. The new clusters (92,663) built with hcluster_sg that passed the filtering step were prefixed with TF6xxxxx in order to diferentiate them from previous TreeFam families.